 First fix plumbing is completed and the Kensa Twin Compact ground source heat pump has been connected to the borehole array, purged and filled with antifreeze to ensure a frost protection level of at least -10.

 The electrical installation of the system will take place next week; this will include the installation of a three phase electric meter and heat meter.
-These meters are needed as part of the Renewable Heat Incentive (RHI) application and future payments will be made based on meter readings over the next 20 years.

 A communications module will also be installed that will utilise a mobile phone SIM to send out daily heat and electric meter readings.

 Header works are now complete with the re-turfing taking place early next week.

 The internal installations are due to commence 29/5/17.